Third-Party Inspection of Control Panel

 An electrical panel is nothing but a load control center.
 All the electrical actions such as power distribution, power transmission, and power system protection are performed by using the electrical panels only.
-The electrical scheme/wiring diagram will be established using electrical panel & Electrical panels are the practical installation of the electrical wiring diagram.
-It consists of the trip circuit, closing circuits, bus bars, cables, MCCB’s, MCB’s, MPCB’s, NO & NC’s, etc. Electrical panels are ensuring the safe power distribution to the load.
-Electrical panels are manufactured by rolled steel and well-shaped either rectangle or square.
+The electrical scheme/wiring diagram will be established using electrical panels & Electrical panels are the practical installation of the electrical wiring diagram.
+It consists of the trip circuit, closing circuits, bus bars, cables, MCCBs, MCBs, MPCBs, NO & NCs, etc. Electrical panels are ensuring the safe power distribution to the load.
+Electrical panels are manufactured of rolled steel and well-shaped either rectangle or square.

-Control Panel are classified different types as per application.
+Control Panel is classified into different types as per application.

-Control Panel: Control Panel consists of circuit control elements such as protecting relays, meters, alarm circuits, PLC’s, SMPS, Small power source, etc. These panels will be placed near the maintenance operator’s place or the operator will be monitored by the control panel.
+Control Panel: The Control Panel consists of circuit control elements such as protecting relays, meters, alarm circuits, PLCs, SMPS, Small power sources, etc. These panels will be placed near the maintenance operator’s place or the operator will be monitored by the control panel.

-PCC panel: PCC is a short form of Power Control Center.
+PCC panel: PCC is a short form for Power Control Center.
 This is the heart of the control circuit.
 The output of the generators or transformers is given to PCC.
 The major power circuit equipment will be installed in this panel.
-It consists of circuit breakers, Busbar, PT’s (Potential Transformer), CT’s (Current Transformer), insulators etc. Major protection circuits will be installed in this panel to protect transformers, Motors, Generators etc. The output Power from the PCC panel will be distributed to MCC panels via feeders.
+It consists of circuit breakers, Busbar, PTs (Potential Transformer), CTs (Current Transformer), insulators, etc. Major protection circuits will be installed in this panel to protect transformers, Motors, Generators, etc. The Output Power from the PCC panel will be distributed to MCC panels via feeders.

-MCC Panel: MCC is a short form of Motor control center.
+MCC Panel: MCC is a short form for the Motor control center.
 It consists of Feeders.
-And feeder contains a motor starter, SFU, MCB, MCCB, MPCBs, Control transformer, meters etc. Once you open the door of the MCC panel doors you can access all the circuit breakers or fuses.
+And feeder contains a motor starter, SFU, MCB, MCCB, MPCBs, Control transformer, meters, etc. Once you open the door of MCC panel doors you can access all the circuit breakers or fuses.
 Usually one of these panels feeds all the circuits in the power plant or other electrical applications but there may be a situation where there is another “sub-panel” such as a welding distribution board or lighting distribution board serving a dedicated area.

 MLDB- Main Lighting Distribution Board: Distributes power to the lighting circuits.